Port Everglades

 Port Everglades is a seaport in Fort Lauderdale, Florida, located in Broward County.
 Port Everglades is one of South Florida's foremost economic engines, as it is the gateway for both international trade and cruise vacations.
-In 2019, Port Everglades was ranked the third-busiest cruise homeport in the world, accommodating more than 3.89 million passengers.
-It was also one of the busiest container ports in Florida and ranked among the top 20 busiest in the United States, moving more than 1 million TEUs annually.
+In 2022, Port Everglades was ranked the third-busiest cruise homeport, accommodating more than 1.72 million passengers.
+Port Everglades' cargo sector has climbed the rankings based on its operational performance among 348 seaports in the world.